melonysmith/pomodoro-timer/README.md

-Pomodor Timer project for The Odin Project
+Pomodoro Timer project for The Odin Project